Intermittent Fasting Side Effects (and How to Handle Them)

 Do side effects come back if I take a break from fasting?

 Mild side effects may briefly reappear if you stop fasting for an extended period (several weeks) and then restart.
-However, the readaptation is typically faster and milder the second time.
-Your body retains some metabolic flexibility from the initial adaptation.
+Most people report that the second run-in is easier than the first, though we know of no study that has measured this.

 Continue reading